 As a former president of the Guild, she was instrumental in launching the Festival of Quilts - Europe's largest quilt show.

 She is a distinguished and sought after quilt judge - most recently at the Tokyo International Great Quilt Festival 2020.
-She will be returning in 2021 and 2022.

 As a teacher she has inspired her students worldwide for more than thirty years.